Concussions in Australian sport: Cricket

 Cricket is classified differently to high intensity sports like Australian rules football and rugby, due to the stop-start nature of the game rather than continuous flowing play.
 However, due to the speed of fast bowlers and the hardness of cricket balls, cricket is still very much a high impact sport.
 Out of all Australian sporting codes, cricket requires the most protective gear to properly guard batsmen from a variety of injuries that can be afflicted all over the body.
 The most important piece of protective gear is the helmet, which includes a grill covering the face, to protect batsmen from head injuries.
-In the most recent Australian tour of the West Indies, now former Australian batsmen Chris Rogers suffered a concussion during training and was ruled out of the test series without playing a match.
+In a tour of the West Indies in 2015, Australian batsmen Chris Rogers suffered a concussion during training and was ruled out of the test series without playing a match.
 This has led Cricket Australia to plan out an updated concussion policy and guidelines The principles are based on the International Consensus Conferences on Concussion in Sport (the Zurich Guidelines) and involve the player suspected of being concussed answering a set of questions to determine whether he has to leave the field.
 While concussion in cricket is considered quite rare due to increasingly safer helmets, the effects can be quite severe.
-NSW batsmen Ben Rohrer was struck in the head by a cricket ball during a Sheffield Shield match against Victoria in November last year, he recalls his legs feeling like jelly and falling over on the pitch.
-The most widely known case is the death of NSW batsmen Phillip Hughes who died after being receiving a cricket ball to the head in 2014.
+NSW batsmen Ben Rohrer was struck in the head by a cricket ball during a Sheffield Shield match against Victoria in November 2014, he recalls his legs feeling like jelly and falling over on the pitch.

+Ahead of the 2016-17 season, Cricket Australia introduced concussion substitutes into its domestic competitions, whereby a concussed player could be replaced in the team for the rest of the match, in order to remove pressure on a concussed player to continue to perform for the team.
+In October, Daniel Hughes of New South Wales became the first player to be substituted out of a match with concussion in the One-Day Cup semi final against Victoria.
+In 2019, the International Cricket Council (ICC) introduced concussion substitutes to international cricket.
+In the second test of the 2019 Ashes series, Steve Smith was substituted out of the game after being struck by Jofra Archer, with Marnus Labuschagne become the first ever substitute in test cricket.

 A study conducted with 542 junior cricket players revealed only 13% of injuries were limited to the facial region, and none of them suffered a concussion.